 This internationally recognized event is one you won't want to miss!

-San Francisco was the heart of the Beat Generation in the mid to late 1950s.
+San Francisco was the heart of the Beat Generation in the mid- to late-1950s.
 Members of this generation were famous writers that created and publicized information about their unique culture.
-It included everything from experimental drugs & sex to an overly expressive way of living life.
+It included everything from experimental drugs and sex to an overly expressive way of living life.

-The three most famous of the group include Jack Kerouac, Allen Ginsberg and Lawrence Ferlinghetti.
+The three most famous authors of the group include Jack Kerouac, Allen Ginsberg, and Lawrence Ferlinghetti.
 All three spent quite a bit of time in North Beach San Francisco.
-This museum is dedicated to their legacy and perfect for those wanting to learn more about this generation.
+This museum is dedicated to their legacy and is a great way to learn more about their movement.